Utah UCCJEA

 concerning a proceeding arising under this chapter.

-records, and similar matters may occur without informing the parties.
-A record
+similar matters may occur without informing the parties.
+A record need not be

-of the communication.
-The parties shall be informed promptly of the
+communication.
+The parties shall be informed promptly of the communication and

-that is inscribed on a tangible medium or that which is stored in an electronic
+inscribed on a tangible medium or that which is stored in an electronic or other

-or other medium and is retrievable in perceivable form.
-A record includes notes
+medium and is retrievable in perceivable form.
+A record includes notes or

 courts, an electronic recording of a telephone call, a memorandum or an